RomainCoulon/TDCRPy/README.md

 ## Documentation

-The full documentation for this project can be found [here](https://github.com/RomainCoulon/TDCRPy/blob/main/docs/_build/html/index.md).
+The full documentation for this project can be found [here](docs/_build/html/index.md).

-### The module `tdcrpy.TDCRPy`

-The full documentation the module `tdcrpy.TDCRPy` can be found [here](https://github.com/RomainCoulon/TDCRPy/docs/_build/html/source/tdcrpy.html).

 The process is summarized in the figure below.